 Money: There are ATMs in Afghanistan which take foreign cards.
 Fellow travellers have reported few or no issues withdrawing local currency (Afghanis).
 If you have easy access to Euros or US Dollars, exchanging both is easy.
 US Dollars could even be used interchangeably with Afghanis in some situations, for example as payment in restaurants, with change given in Afghanis.

 Perhaps thanks to Mazar’s proximity to the Uzbek border, beer there is cheaper than elsewhere in the country, though still ridiculously pricey at $7-10 per 0.5 litre can.
-Stronger drinks like wine and whisky are also available and are even more expensive.
+Stronger drinks like wine (which, for some reason, only comes in white) and whisky are also available and are even more expensive.

 Cannabis: Because Afghanistan!
 Smoking hashish is the first thing on many tourists’ minds when visiting the country.
 Did you know that Afghanistan has been reported to lead the world’s production in cannabis?
 Many Afghans (overwhelmingly men) smoke hashish recreationally, and certainly will not judge you fancying experiencing the “real” Afghanistan, too.
 A joint costs $1-2, and the quality is superior to any nonsense smelled so frequently on the streets of London.
 Ask your local contact to arrange one, remembering to consume responsibly.